 To repair is to re-pair

-Your fight may be symbolic of the real issues which typically includes feeling unheard, unloved, undervalued… or some version thereof.
+Your fight may be symbolic of the real issues which typically include feeling unheard, unloved, undervalued… or some version thereof.
 In a relationship, if an injury has landed advertently or in-advertently it is important to take steps to repair.
-Acknowledging, then validating, and then empathizing with your partner are ways to de-escalate and repair.
+Acknowledging, then validating, and then empathizing with your partner are ways to de-escalate and repair your relationship

 Here are some tips on addressing relationship distress: